 Boole - the man who invented logic

-Is a computer a calculator?
+Is a Computer a Calculator?

-Long before a recognisable computer was produced there were calculators - mechanical devices, usually based on cogs and gears, that performed the four basic operations of arithmetic.
+Long before a recognizable computer was produced there were calculators - mechanical devices, usually based on cogs and gears, that performed the four basic operations of arithmetic.
 The calculator is still an essential machine that in a strange irony is to be found today as a desktop accessory on most computers.
 That is the once ubiquitous calculating machine is now nothing more than a simulation inside our computers.

 The fact that our computers create a virtual calculator should give you the clue that the two are not really the same type of machine.
 But don't write the calculator off too quickly.
-There were even calculators that worked with non-numeric problems.
+There were calculators that worked with non-numeric problems.